JustinHuPrime/DataPackCrafter/semantics.md

 The free-form trigger takes a Minecraft trigger name - we'd like to typecheck that it's a valid name, but we can't do that without listing all of the triggers from Minecraft.
 This also doesn't allow parameters on the trigger.

-`on` blocks cannot be nested.

 ### Commands

-Commands are triggered in Minecraft through the `run` statement, which allows for the following subcommands:
+Commands expressions translate to Minecraft commands, which allows for the following subcommands:

 - The `grant` command expects a string naming an advancement, and is translated into a command to grant that advancement from the player who fired the trigger event.